 The collector will probably find it useful to maintain at least one notebook.
-A primary notebook containing entries made in the field can be used for details of field trips, dates, habitats, specimens collected, collecting techniques, specimens photographed and any other relevant or interesting observations noted down before they are forgotten.
+A primary notebook containing entries made in the field can be used for details of field trips, dates, habitats, specimens collected, collecting techniques, specimens photographed, and any other relevant or interesting observations noted down before they are forgotten.
 Although every arachnologist will have their own favoured style, the field notebook is best organised around sub-divisions of each collecting site visited on a particular date.
-Examples of such sub-divisions would be different habitats on the site, different microsites within a habitat or the use of different collecting techniques.
-Space should be left to add details of taxon name, determiner and any other relevant data (including the location of voucher specimens) when eventually the specimens are identified.
-(In the past a second laboratory or determination book was often kept to record this information but this practice is much less common nowadays.)
-An A6 format is probably the most convenient for slipping into a pocket and a case-bound notebook is more hardwearing than the spiral-bound equivalent.
-Some designs incorporate a strip of elastic for holding the book closed when not in use but a strong elastic band will do the job equally well.
-Field notebooks produced from waterproof paper are now available although not yet in common usage amongst arachnologists.
+Examples of such sub-divisions would be different habitats on the site, different microsites within a habitat, or the use of different collecting techniques.
+Space should be left to add details of taxon name, determiner, and any other relevant data (including the location of voucher specimens) when eventually the specimens are identified.
+In the past, a second laboratory or determination book was often kept to record this information, but this practice is much less common nowadays.
+An A6 format is probably the most convenient for slipping into a pocket, and a case-bound notebook is more hardwearing than the spiral-bound equivalent.
+Some designs incorporate a strip of elastic for holding the book closed when not in use, but a strong elastic band will do the job equally well.
+Field notebooks produced from waterproof paper are available.
+Alternatives to the traditional notebook are now in common use amongst naturalists.
+The small, handheld Dictaphone has been around for several decades now, but has largely been replaced by smart devices that include GPS and are able to collect environmental data linked to photographs of the animal and /or habitat in situ.

-In addition to the field notebook, a loose-leaf file, which includes a section indexed by genus, may be useful for items such as descriptions of new genera and species, nomenclatorial changes and bibliographical references.
+In addition to the field notebook, a loose-leaf file, which includes a section indexed by genus, may be useful for items such as descriptions of new genera and species, nomenclatorial changes, and bibliographical references.
 It, or another notebook, may also be used as a collection notebook wherein the tubes of specimens in the collection are listed and numbered.